 For the “Read” logical operation, the LWM2M Client MUST retrieve all the Resources except the Resource(s) which doesn’t support the “Read” logical operation and sends the retrieved Resource(s) information to the LWM2M Server.

-For the “Execute” logical operation, the LWM2M Client MUST not perform the logical operation.
+For the “Execute” logical operation, the LWM2M Client MUST NOT perform the logical operation.

 For the “Create” logical operation, the LWM2M Client MUST the LWM2M Client MUST perform the logical operation on the Object Instance only if all the Resources conveyed in the logical operation are allowed to perform the “Write” logical operation and all the mandatory Resources are specified.
 If any Resource does not support the “Write” logical operation, the LWM2M Client MUST inform the LWM2M Server of the Resources which don’t support the logical operation by sending “Operation is not supported” error code for the affected Resources.
 If all the mandatory Resources are not specified, the LWM2M Client MUST send an “Bad Request” error code to the LWM2M Server.